dorissuzukiesmerio/Analysis_loans_deliquency/HOPEAnalysis_Delinquency_Rates.md

 Questions:

-- What is the unit of the DisbursedAmount ?
+- What is the unit (currency) of the DisbursedAmount ?